 How Can a Certified Valuation Analyst Help You?

-David Cawley is a CPA and Certified Valuation Analyst.
+David Cawley and Micah Fraim are CPAs and Certified Valuation Analysts.
 The CVA designation is an indication to the business, professional, and legal communities that recipients have met the rigorous standards of professionalism, expertise, objectivity, and integrity in the field of business valuation, financial consulting and litigation, and related consulting disciplines.

 Accurate Value Determination

 The result of an inaccurate value determination, regardless of whether it is high or low, generally leads to undesirable consequences.
 For instance, if the value is too high, estate taxes will be too high; savvy investors or prospective buyers will usually disregard a value that appears too high.
 If the value is too low, you can be sure savvy investors or prospective buyers will recognize it and take advantage.
 Likewise, if you are on the other side of the dispute in a dissenting shareholder action or divorce, you certainly want to know you are receiving an accurate value for your interest.

 Determining the true value of a business enterprise requires a careful analysis of two primary components that make up value: tangible assets such as real estate, machinery, and furniture used by the business; and various intangible assets such as business or personal goodwill.
 Intangible assets might also include customer lists, trademarks, copyrights, distribution rights, a superior management team, non-compete agreements, physical location, special processes, and name recognition.